Star Trek: Games

 The Star Trek franchise has numerous games in many formats.
 Beginning in 1967 with a board game based on the original series and continuing through today with online and DVD games, Star Trek games continue to be popular among fans.

-Video games based on the series include Star Trek: Legacy and Star Trek: Conquest.
+Video games based on the series include Star Trek: Legacy, Star Trek Fleet Command, and Star Trek: Conquest.
 An MMORPG based on Star Trek called Star Trek Online was developed by Cryptic Studios and published by Perfect World.
 It is set during the Next Generation era, about 30 years after the events of Star Trek: Nemesis.
 The most recent video game was set in the alternate timeline from Abrams's Star Trek.

-On June 8, 2010, WizKids announced the development of a Star Trek collectible miniatures game using the HeroClix game system.

-On December 9, 2021, Star Trek: Resurgence, a narrative adventure video game set in the Next Generation era, was announced by Dramatic Labs.
+On April 23, 2023, Star Trek: Resurgence, a narrative adventure video game set in the Next Generation era, was released by Dramatic Labs.